Threading and synchronization utilities¶

 Once-only initialization¶

 Runs a function once and only once.
-Concurrent calls to uv_once()
+Concurrent calls to uv_once() with the

 same guard will block all callers except one (it’s unspecified which one).